MarJose123/laravel-bootstrap-notify/README.md

 You can use different Icon css framework like `Fontawesome`, `Bootstrap Icon`, and many others if you use the `preset` functionality.

+If you want to modify the styling of the alert you are `free` to make any change of the component in the `views/vendor/notify/notification`

 ## Testing